New Apostolic Reformation: History and reach

-American missiologist, theologian, and "church growth guru" C. Peter Wagner is often said to be the coiner of the term New Apostolic Reformation and is often described as the movement's founder, but he saw himself as applying a name to an already existing phenomenon, not as the movement's founder.
+American missiologist, theologian, and "church growth guru" C. Peter Wagner is often said to be the coiner of the term New Apostolic Reformation and is often described as the movement's founder; however, he saw himself as applying a name to an already existing phenomenon, not as the movement's founder.

 The name New Apostolic Reformation and whether it constitutes a distinct movement is the subject of some controversy.
 Some scholars also use the terms Independent Network Charismatic (INC) or Apostolic-Prophetic Movement to refer to the NAR.
 Sociologists Brad Christerson and Richard Flory argue that the NAR is part of the INC, but there is enough difference that not all INC groups fall under the NAR.
 Religion scholar Matthew D. Taylor uses NAR to refer to only those specifically connected to Wagner's networks, calling those that are part of the broader movement Independent Charismatics.

 Elizabeth A. McAlister notes that the names Spiritual Mapping movement, Transformation or Revival movement, and Third Wave Evangelical movement are also used.
 The term NAR has been described as "relatively well established in the academic community".
 Some groups within the broader Apostolic-Prophetic movement have distanced themselves from the NAR due to various criticism and controversies such as January 6 Capitol attack and election denialism.

 Primarily "influenced and driven by North American evangelicals," the NAR is rooted in the Pentecostal and Charismatic Christianity movements: namely, the first-wave Pentecostalism of the 1900s, the Latter Rain movement of the 1940s, the second-wave Charismatic Christianity of the 1960s through 1980s, and the Shepherding movement of the 1970s and 1980s.
 The NAR has been described as taking the restorationism, dominionism, and "end-times revival" focus of the Latter Rain movement—thought to lead to a new Christian influence on the world—and the authoritarian nature of the Shepherding movement, described as "a kind of pyramid of power and accountability whereby authority (usually male) would flow down from a leading national (or global) figure to local pastors, and even through a chain of pastoral command between congregants".

 Described as a "born networker", Wagner was involved in a number of missions and church growth organizations and a charter member of the Evangelical Lausanne movement focused on evangelism.
 Starting in the early 1980s, he was a professor in Church Growth at Fuller Theological Seminary in Pasadena, California, where his influence grew.
 A "key disciple" of Vineyard Church founder John Wimber, who focused on exercising spiritual gifts such as prophecy and miracles, Wagner initially emphasized spiritual gifts as well, holding "Signs, Wonders and Church Growth" courses at Fuller Seminary along with Wimber.
 Wagner described three stages in what he later called the New Apostolic Reformation: the early 1900s African Independent Church movement, the 1970s Chinese house church movement, and finally the growth of independent Charismatic churches in the 1970s and 1980s—including in Latin America and Africa, and combining elements of indigenous cosmologies.
 Wagner termed the neo-charismatic movement the "Third Wave".